 (En 5 Parroquias de la Arquidiócesis de Quito se realiza cada 25 de mes una Santa Misa por los niños no nacidos y la bendiciòn de vientres a las mamitas que están embarazadas.)

 The ultimate special event to celebrate the feast day is a pilgrimage to the Annunciation church/basilica in Nazareth, where an inscription inside states "The Word was made flesh here."
 Virtual pilgrimages can be made via the live feed from the site of the Annunciation in Nazareth at the grotto -- it creates a lovely visual background for prayer and/or contemplation on Christ's conception -- to be able to see in real time the place where the Word became flesh, and pilgrims coming to visit this hallowed Holy Land site at the Church of the Annunciation.
 (For group prayer use a device with a large screen).
 The live feed is viewable 15 hours a day at http://www.cmc-terrasanta.com/en/live/live-from-the-grotto-of-the-annunciation-in-nazareth-16.html -- in EST the times are 11 pm through 2 pm the next day (please note the live feed is often on 24/7 but light levels may be too low to see anything but candlelight).
-If you are interested in traveling to the Holy Land, click here for information on in-person pilgrimages to Nazareth's Annunciation church.
+If you are interested in traveling to the Holy Land, click here for information on in-person pilgrimages to Nazareth's Annunciation church, and www.cicts.org gives information on events/Masses for the Annunciation at the basilica in Nazareth as the day approaches.
 Click here to visit the official site of the basilica, and here for the webpage featuring a video on the new pilgrim's tour that combines the basilica with the archaeological site (click the four-arrows box in the lower right YouTube screen for full size image).
 A mini photo slide show from the archaeological museum can be viewed here.
 There is also an informative ChristianNewsToday article on how the Annunciation feast is celebrated in Nazareth ("Nazareth During the Feast of the Annunciation" by Nicole Jansezian for travelujah.com) available here -- events include a special Mass, a traditional parade, and guided tours by the Nazareth Cultural and Tourism Association highlight Mary's Well Square, the Greek Orthodox Annunciation Church, Pilgrims' Route, the House of Culture and Art, Alleys of the Old City, and the Basilica of the Annunciation.
 For a site that includes one pilgrim's insights on the import of the March 25th feast inspired simply from driving by the Annunciation basilica, .

 Consider a pilgrimage to The Holy House of Loreto in Loreto Italy, also known as the Santa Casa di Loreto, long visited as an Annunciation pilgrimage site.
 According to tradition, the actual house in Nazareth where the Annunciation/Incarnation took place was moved to Loreto.
 A basilica was built at the site--Basilica of the Holy House (Basilica della Santa Casa)--click here for the official website.
 A pictorial tour of the Holy House can be found here.
 Click here for more information on pilgrimages to Loreto, including the "armchair" pilgrimage video that aired on EWTN hosted by Bob and Penny Lord available here.
 Other video pilgrimages available include two from EWTN's Religious Catalogue--"Loreto: The Mystery of the Holy House" (click for info on this item # 20445) and also "Forgotten Heritage: Europe and Our Lady" ( for item # HDFH2) which is a combined set that features Loreto among other important locations including the Annunciation-themed pilgrimage site of Walsingham in England.
 Videos such as these can be shown for church groups, family gatherings, and individuals if an actual pilgrimage isn't possible.
 You can also take virtual on-line tours and view website pictorials of Loreto.